 Observe, if possible, a primary and/or backup ANS test and evaluate procedure usage (e.g., determine the timeliness of data collection and effectiveness of interaction

-between licensee and staffs on apparent siren malfunctions).
+between licensee and responsible governmental staffs on apparent siren test malfunctions).

 Review a sample of corrective actions related to the primary and backup ANS.